phetsims/my-solar-system/doc/model.md

 Based on the above innacuracies, the following are the additional comments for each of the pre-sets, to keep in mind what's precise and what's innacurate.
 For all, as was stated above, body sizes are greatly exaggerated:

 - Sun-Planet: Distances, velocities and times are accurate.
-The planet would be about 100 times as massive as Jupiter, almost a brown dwarf.
+The displayed "planet" would be about 100 times as massive as Jupiter, basically a brown dwarf.
 - Sun-Planet-Moon: The moon would be about 100 times closer to the planet.
 Velocities and times are accurate for the given orbit.
+But due to the bodies displayed size, an accurate moon sistem wouldn't fit.
 - Sun-Planet-Comet: Mostly accurate.
-But keep in mind that comet's orbits have a wide range of possible orbits.
+But keep in mind that comets and asteroid orbits have a wide range of possible orbits and eccentricities.
+(To learn more about these concepts, check out the [Kepler's Laws](https://phet.colorado.edu/en/simulation/keplers-laws) sim).
-- Trojan Asteroids: Apart from the 50 times Jupiter's mass, the rest is accurate.
-- Ellipses, Hyperbolic, Slingshot and Double Slingshot: Because what's most important is the shape of the trajectory, these are accurate.
 - Four Star Ballet: This system would be unlikely to exist in real life, but it's a good example of what a possible semi-stable system would look like.
 - Double-Double: These kinds of systems do exist in real life, with binary star systems orbiting each other, for example